Home | Book | Articles | Biography | Contact

 Research fellow, Center for International Policy, Washington, DC, 1983-1984.
 I co-authored a Ford Foundation-supported study of the U.S. human rights bureaucracy.

 Foreign policy analyst, Congressional Research Service, Library of Congress, 1983 (foreign policy intern, 1982).
 I conducted research on political considerations in the decision-making of the World Bank and other international financial institutions.

-Adjunct professor, Department of Mathematics and Statistics and the School of International Service, American University, Washington, DC, 2010-present.
-I teach courses on statistics, mathematics and U.S. policy toward Africa.
+Adjunct professor, Department of Mathematics and Statistics and the School of International Service, American University, Washington, DC, 2010-2018.
+I taught courses on statistics, mathematics and U.S. policy toward Africa.

 Assistant professor, School of International Service, American University, Washington, DC, 2002-2004, 2005-2007, 2009-2010.
 I taught Quantitative Analysis in International Affairs at the graduate level and International Relations Research Methods (with modules on models purporting to explain the causes of climate change and economic development), World Politics, Contemporary Africa, U.S. Policy toward Africa, and African Civilizations at the undergraduate level.
 In addition to guiding hundreds of graduate-level projects in regression analysis, I supervised a number of undergraduate honors and "capstone" theses.
 My own research and writing focused on U.S. policies that affect the political role of armed forces and other aspects of democracy in developing countries.